-Today, we are traveling from Yangshuo to Chengdu by train.
-Chengdu is in Sichuan province: China’s spicy food capital!
-I’m not usually a fan of spicy food, but with our trip to Hua Hin, Thailand coming up, I figure this is a great place to practice up.
-But first, we have to get there.
-Let the adventure begin.
+We are on the last month of our 60 day tourist visa, and we’ll be spending it in Chengdu, China.
+Chengdu is in Sichuan province, which should sound a little familiar; it is China’s spicy food capital!
+I’m not usually a fan of spicy food, but with our trip to Thailand coming up, I figure this is a great place to practice up.

-We still got charged a ¥10 fee for this service because it was a travel agency and not the actual train station (of which there are none in Yangshuo). ¥10 isn’t too bad though at about $1.50 USD and now we have tickets in hand.
-Rather than purchasing tickets out of the nearby Xingping, I opted for the slightly cheaper route out of Guilin.
+Turns out you still get charged a ¥10 fee for this service, as well!
+If you buy from the actual train station, it’s free, but that would have involved traveling to Guilin.
+So I guess ¥10 isn’t that bad.
 Our two tickets on hard seats cost ¥778 ($125).
-This is a little more expensive than I have seen them in the past, but it is peak travel time due to the upcoming Spring Festival (Chinese New Year).
+This is a little more expensive than I have seen them in the past, but this is peak travel time due to the Spring Festival (Chinese New Year).

 Most Chinese trains are organized into “hard” seats, and “soft” seats.
 The hard seats, which we had booked, are similar to airplane seats with a fold out table.
 Sometimes, the seats are literally hard, wooden benches, but this time they were padded and comfortable.
 The soft seats are slightly more comfortable chairs, arranged in groups of four around a large table.
 These are great if you have a group of four.
 Otherwise, I suggest the hard seats, as they’re cheaper and basically the same.

-The train ride was seven hours long and arrived 10 minutes earlier than expected.
+The ride was seven hours long and arrived 10 minutes earlier than expected.
 There were several bathrooms for each car, with at least one Western toilet per set.
 I strongly suggest using the squatter on trains.
 It requires less touching of anything and less leg strength than hovering over the always-wet Western seat.
 The bathrooms included toilet paper, sink, and soap.
-As per usual in most of Asia, there were no towels.
+As per usual in China, there were no towels.

 The train also includes a hot and cold water dispenser.
 We used the dispenser to fill our noodle bowls (the blue one with shrimp on the front is my personal favorite) and an attendant came to collect our garbage later.
 Our seat mate ate some smoked pigeon for lunch.
 She ate it out of the bag it came in and spit the bones into the provided barf bag.
 Her garbage was also collected and she was given a replacement barf bag.